Church rises from the ashes

 BLACK Saturday, the name of one of Victoria’s most devastating bush fires, left a scar on minds, as well as on the landscape.
-But out of the ashes, homes and community buildings are slowly appearing.
-A Catholic church, in Kinglake, is one of such structures to emerge from the devastation.

 Designed by KUD Architects, the Kinglake church started with a call from architect Billy Kavellaris, director of the practice, to ABC Radio. ‘‘I contacted the station to donate my services to rebuild the church.
 After a moment, I found myself on air and accepted the brief,’’ said Mr Kavellaris.